dillonemorris/dillonemorris/README.md

 <br />

-Currently collaborating with clients and co-workers to build solid products at <a href="https://formidable.com/">Formidable</a>.
+Most recently, collaborating with clients and co-workers to build solid products at <a href="https://formidable.com/">Formidable</a>.

 <br />